 If you have any of the above conditions and are concerned that mould may be affecting you or someone in your household, speak with your healthcare professional for advice.

 Other studies have also shown that children who are continually exposed to mould are more likely to develop asthma.

 The effect of mould is cumulative.
 Exposure to a small amount of mould is unlikely to affect most people but prolonged exposure increases the risk of many adverse health outcomes.

 What Should You Do When You Have Mould?

-If your mould issues are severe or ongoing, then it’s best to call the professionals.
-Electrodry Mould Cleaning can effectively remove mould and provide practical, cost-effective recommendations to help prevent mould from returning.
+If your mould issues are severe or ongoing, then we highly recommend calling the professionals.
+Electrodry Mould Cleaning effectively treats mould and its spores.
+Your qualified technician will provide practical, cost-effective recommendations to prevent mould from returning.